wp-plugins/amazon-product-in-a-post-plugin/readme.txt

 If you have an Amazon Affiliate account and you don't think the available Amazon widgets are that great or are what you need, then this plugin might be for you.

 **How it Works:**
-The plugin uses the newly revised (and re-named) Amazon Product Advertising API.
+The plugin uses the Amazon Product Advertising API.

 To use the plugin, you must have an 1). an Amazon Affiliate Account, and 2).
-Amazon Product Advertising API keys.
+Amazon Product Advertising API keys (Root Keys Only).
 You can sign up here if you do not have them - it is free and not extremely difficulty (takes about 15 total for both).
 Once you have an account, install the plugin, then enter your Amazon Associate ID in the plugin options page.
 Then enter you API keys.
 You are now ready to start adding products to your post!

 *PLEASE NOTE:* If you DO NOT add your custom Associate ID, you WILL NOT get credit for any purchases made from your product posts - so don't set up products on a live site unless you enter that first - or you may lose out on some referral $$.